Kometa-Team/Kometa/defaults/README.md

         rating3_font_size: 70                                            # 6 adjusted font size to fit rating

         horizontal_position: right                                       # the set of ratings is on the right of the poster
     - pmm: overlays/streaming                                            # 7
     - pmm: overlays/video_format                                         # 8
-    - pmm: overlays/imdb_top_250                                     # 9
-      template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
-        weight: 30                                                       # Weight of 30 applies if more than 1 sash is applied in bottom right
-    - pmm: overlays/rt_cert_fresh                                    # 10
-      template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
-        weight: 20                                                       # Weight of 20 applies if more than 1 sash is applied in bottom right
-    - pmm: overlays/mc_must_see                                      # NOT SHOWN, however would apply the "MetaCritic Must See" sash in the bottom right
-      template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
-        weight: 10                                                       # Weight of 10 applies if more than 1 sash is applied in bottom right
-    - pmm: overlays/commonsense_selection                                     # NOT SHOWN, however would apply the "Commonsense Selected Families" sash in the bottom right
-      template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
+    - pmm: ribbon                                                        # 10, 11 Bottom right sash is used by more than one overlay so a weight for priority can be applied
-        weight: 5                                                        # Weight of 5 applies if more than 1 sash is applied in bottom right

     operations:
       mass_user_rating_update: mdb_tomatoes                              # 4 This operation will update the user rating in plex with Rotten Tomatoes ratings information